- What is a Trainer & why I Use One

-- Downloading and Using a Dying Light Trainer Guide - July 25, 2022
+- Don'ts of a Dying Light Trainer

 There are many things to know about Dying Light’s Trainer mods.
 Between either using them to test new strategies against bosses or just messing around, you should download one.